germs-lab/SOPs/sampling_SOPs/soil sampling for DNA extraction.md

 1. Sterile soil probe and gloved hands with 70% ethanol then wipe down with paper towels
 2. Collect samples by pushing soil probe into ground according to the desire depth and aggregate in a bucket
 * Avoid collecting surface residue; remove obvious debris from bucket
-* Push soil probe into ground firmly, but do not pound it in as this compacts soil.
+* Push soil probe into ground firmly, but do not pound it in as this compacts soil
 * Invert soil probe over bucket.
 If soil does not fall out easily, it may be necessary to gently hit probe on the edge of the bucket or use a sterile metal knife or screwdriver to remove soil from probe or ethanol sterile gloved hands.
 * Repeat for each composite sample
 3. Homogenize soils in the bucket by shaking or missing with sterile metal spoon